jrpool/testilo/README.md

 The `device.windowOptions` object has, in addition to `reducedMotion`, other properties shown in the above script example.
 The `script` module will set them according to the specified device.
 If you specify `'default'` as the device ID, the only property will be `reducedMotion`.

-The `webkit` browser type is selected because the other browser types corrupt some tests.
-The `ibm` test is performed on the existing page content because some targets cause HTTP2 protocol errors when the `ibm` tool tries to visit them.
+The `chromium` browser type is selected because in the latest testing it is more robust than the other browser types.
+The `ibm` test is performed on both the existing page content and a newly visited target, because under some conditions one of these may fail or they may deliver different results.

 After you invoke `script`, you can edit the script that it creates to revise any of these options.